rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>

-  #### Overview of creating a MATCH query<br>
+  #### Overview of creating a TQL query<br>

-  The following diagram shows a broad outline of creating a query:
+  The following diagram shows a basic overview of creating a query with TQL:
   <br>

   ![API Image](/images/match.png)<br>&nbsp;